 Additionally, HUD offers assistance with closing costs to eligible buyers.
 It may extend as much as five percent of the home's total value to the buyer as a way to assist him or her with paying the closing costs and buying the house.

 Finally, HUD often only requires small down payments on their HUD homes for sale.
-It often makes available HUD homes with a down payment incentives, such as its $100 Down program, that allows eligible people to purchase HUD foreclosed homes without having to put down thousands of dollars first.
+It often makes available HUD homes with down payment incentives, such as its $100 Down program, which allows eligible people to purchase HUD foreclosed homes without having to put down thousands of dollars first.

 These advantages can understandably appeal to home buyers, especially those who might otherwise be priced out of the local housing market.
-To find out how to use them to your benefit as a home buyer, reach out to eXp Realty and Carl Chapman REALTOR to get more information.
+To find out how to use them to your benefit as a home buyer, reach out to West USA Realty and Carl Chapman REALTOR to get more information.